tekknolagi/stackx/README.md

 1. `make clean` and `make`
 2. `ocaml` or `utop`
+3. `./shell ast` -- keep in mind that this only accepts full programs as input, and each only on one line

+### In order to see lowered code output in console:

+1. `make clean` and `make`
+2. `ocaml` or `utop`
-3. `./shell` -- keep in mind that this only accepts full programs as input, and each only on one line
+3. `./shell lower` -- keep in mind that this only accepts full programs as input, and each only on one line